-Like it or not, voters many select states of the U.S. have already decided to legalize marijuana use for adults in one form or another.
+Like it or not, voters of many select states in the U.S. have already decided to legalize marijuana use for adults in one form or another.
 In the coming years, regulated marijuana dispensaries could become as ubiquitous as liquor stores.
 But unlike booze, any drivers who go RVing with marijuana across state lines could face hard time if authorities find the substance.

 Each year more scientific studies cite the beneficial use of medicinal marijuana for dozens of medical conditions.
 At the same time, growing numbers of people are choosing to consume, sell or grow it for recreational reasons.
 Even a 2015 Pew Research Center marijuana study revealed that “many more Americans now favor shifting the focus of the nation’s overall drug policy.”

 Marijuana is now legal in some of the nation’s most popular places to go camping and RVing.
 As of January 1, 2017, pot is legal in the following states:

 Maine voters just opted to legalize marijuana, but pundits say the governor will fight the decision.
 Twenty-eight states have already legalized medical marijuana, although not all of them have enacted rules governing its use.
 Canada is also progressing toward nationwide legalization.

 What the law says

 However, even if the substance becomes legal in every U.S. state, RVing with marijuana across state lines is a bad idea.
 So, unless the U.S. Constitution changes, it always will be.
 In an article entitled “Moving Marijuana Across State Lines: Still a Felony,” lawyers from Seattle’s Canna Law Group explain: